Where to get children or youth vaccinated

 For school-based vaccines, you are eligible to drop-in if your youth identifies with one or more of the following criteria:

-• Your youth in grade 7 or 8 was unable to attend or receive school-based vaccines at their school clinic
+• Your youth in grade 7 was unable to attend or receive school-based vaccines at their school clinic

 School-based vaccines offered include: